matplotlib/matplotlib/doc/users/explain/fonts.rst

 Fonts in Agg
 ------------

-To output text to raster formats via Agg Matplotlib relies on `FreeType
+To output text to raster formats via Agg, Matplotlib relies on `FreeType
 <https://www.freetype.org/>`_.
-Because the exactly rendering of the glyphs
+Because the exact rendering of the glyphs
 changes between FreeType versions we pin to a specific version for our image comparison tests.